lootie/Multitaper.jl/docs/univariate.md

   * a_weight, whether to use the adaptive weighting scheme described in Thomson, 1982
   * Ftest, whether to compute the harmonic F-test described in Thomson, 1982
   * highres, whether the estimate should be a high-resolution estimate, see Thomson 1982
-  * reshape, frequencies where reshaping is needed (line component removal and reshaping near the peak)
   * jk, jackknifing to give a confidence interval for the spectrum
   * Tsq, T-squared test for multiple line components (Thomson Asilomar conference proceedings)